To The Beijing Report Home

 Access to the Imperial Garden of the Palace Museum -

-The Palace Garden is accessible either through ShenWu Men and Chun Cheng Men in the North, or from the Central Palaces of the Inner Court - the living quarters of the Ming Emperors- through the Gate of Earthly Tranquility in the South.
+The Palace Garden is accessible either through the Gate of Divine Military Might (ShenWu Men) and Chun Cheng Men in the North, or from the Central Palaces of the Inner Court - the living quarters of the Ming Emperors- through the Gate of Earthly Tranquility (Kun Ning Men) in the South.
 There are further side-gates leading away into the North sections of the Western Long Corridor and the Eastern Long Corridor respectively.

 Buildings in the Garden stand on both sides of the Garden, balanced harmoniously on an invisible axis.
-The area of the Gardens covers over 12.000 square meters, incorporating several pavilions and Halls, over 20 in all, inside this limited space.
+The area of the Gardens covers over 12.000 square meters, incorporating several pavilions and Halls, 20 in total, inside this limited space.

 Hall of Literary Elegance -